Robert Waley-Cohen: Personal life

 He is the son of Bernard Waley-Cohen and Joyce Waley-Cohen, and grandson of Sir Robert Waley Cohen and Harry Nathan, 1st Baron Nathan.
 He was educated at Eton College.

 In 1975, Waley-Cohen married The Honourable Felicity Ann Samuel, daughter of Marcus Samuel, 3rd Viscount Bearsted.
 The couple have four children, Marcus, Jessica, Sam and Thomas.
 Thomas died in 2004 from cancer.

 He has three siblings.
 His brother is Sir Stephen Waley-Cohen a senior figure in the world of theatre, and operator of St Martin's Theatre home of The Mousetrap.
 He has two sisters, Rosalind, who is married to the former New Zealand politician Philip Burdon and Joanna a professor at New York University.
-His nephew, Jack, is the question editor for BBC quiz Only Connect and founder of What3words.
+His nephew, Jack, is the question editor for BBC tv quiz Only Connect and founder of What3words.

-In 2009, his net worth was estimated at £30million by the Sunday Times Rich List.
+In 2009, his net worth was estimated at £30 million by the Sunday Times Rich List.
 Waley-Cohen was appointed as a Deputy Lieutenant of the County of Warwickshire on 16 August 2016.